iflix-letsplay/rukus/README.md

 $ npm start
 ```

-Now point your browser to http://localhost:8080
+And point your browser to [http://localhost:8080](http://localhost:8080)